flyingmachine/brave-clojure-web/content/core-async.md

-Buffers, though, are just elaborations of the core model: processes are independent, concurrently executing units of logic that respond to and produce events.
+Buffers, though, are just elaborations of the core model: processes are independent, concurrently executing units of logic that respond to events.
 You can create processes with go blocks and communicate events over channels.
 It's time to expand on this model, starting with go blocks.

 ## Go Blocks, thread, Blocking, and Parking